CB-PORTAL/moeen-ai/README.md

-## MoeenAI: Your Next-Gen AI Assistant Powered by a Smart Cursor and Dynamic Training Scapes
+## MoeenAI: Transforming the Digital Landscape with Deep Learning and Superior Workflow Automation

 Get ready to reimagine the way you interact with your devices!